E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Ensuring that NNES students participate in group work:

-When I assign students to work in groups, NNES students tend to behave as passive observers.
+When I assign students to work in groups, some NNES students tend to behave as passive observers.
 What can I do to turn these students into active participants?

 Answer: There are several reasons why NNES students might behave passively during group activities.
-They might not be used to group work; might not see the merit of a discussion with their peers; or might feel overshadowed by their more assertive native English speaking peers.
+They might not be used to group work, might not see the merit of a discussion with their peers, or might feel overshadowed by their more assertive native English-speaking peers.
 To ensure that the NNES students participate in group work:

 • Allow for a few classes to pass before introducing group activities.
 The students will thus have the chance to get more comfortable with each other.